-The volcanic soil of the island makes all the vines that grow here immune to phylloxera and other blights, producing some of the region’s most naturally resistant vines with roots that run deep and in some cases stretching back centuries ago.
+The island’s fertile volcanic soil makes the vines immune to the phylloxera pest and other blights; Santorini in fact has some of the region’s most naturally resilient vines with roots that run deep, in some cases reaching back to centuries ago.

-The Santorini, Nykteri and Vinsanto are three indigenous wines and offer their own particular delights.
+Wines are made from the indigenous (by now world renown) Assyrtiko, Athiri and Aidani white grapes.
+The Santorini, Nykteri and Vinsanto are three indigenous wines that offer their own particular delights.

 Sweet, golden, port-like Vinsanto is made according to an ancient winemaking tradition that was used throughout ancient Italy and the Mediterranean and perfected on the island.
 Its very name came from the island: Vin Santo or Wine from Santo(rini), which was exported throughout the region via the boats of the Venetians, who labelled it accordingly.
 It is especially delicious sipped on the rocks with a slice of lemon.